 An uncontested divorce can be an excellent way to finalize your divorce quickly but only if the agreement is in your best interests.
 If you agree on all issues and the judgment of divorce is fair to you and your minor children, an uncontested divorce may be a good idea.
 But it’s important not to accept the word of your former spouse about what you may receive or deserve in the divorce judgment.

 If your spouse is pushing for an uncontested divorce, it’s important to review the case with a Nevada divorce attorney.
 Your attorney can help you understand whether the proposed judgment is a good idea based on how Nevada law applies to the situation.
 Armed with legal knowledge, you can weigh the pros and cons and make an informed decision about your case.

 CHILD CUSTODY FAQs:

 Q: How is child custody determined?

-The court looks at the best interests of the child in determining the proper custody arrangement.
+The court looks at the best interests of the child in determining the proper custody and visitation arrangement.
 The judge considers many factors when deciding custody, including:

 - Age and sex of the child